All the articles from the January 2014 issue of The Structural Engineer.

 A new series from the Steel Construction Institute (SCI) begins with a look at the history of composite construction and the development of Eurocode 4.

 A new series from the Concrete Bridge Development Group (CBDG).
-This article demonstrates the benefits of using concrete.
+This article demonstrates the benefits of using concrete in bridge design and construction.

 It is vital that concrete stairs remain available and useable under extreme conditions without suffering progressive collapse.
 One method through which this can be achieved is the anchoring of the individual elements into the structure.